 Experience Olympic maintains a registered Personal Locator Beacon (PLB) allowing for 911 satellite communication.
 We are therefore not dependent on cell phone coverage, which can be inconsistent on the Olympic Peninsula.
-The Experience Olympic vehicle comes equipped with a first aid kit, tire chains (during the winter), and other emergency equipment.
+The Experience Olympic vehicle (for tours that include transportaiton) comes equipped with a first aid kit, tire chains (during the winter), and other emergency equipment.
 Your hiking guide carries the PLB in their backpack along with an additional first aid kit and has Wilderness First Responder training.

 Read more about small and local Olympic Peninsula Tour Operator Experience Olympic.